Setup Private Channel Support for Slack Huddles

 andusers:read

-If your app already requests the above scopes, then you’re all set–you can benefit from the full functionality of our integration.
-Otherwise, you can still benefit from our integration if you have at least one of these permissions.
-E.g.
+If your app already has these scopes, you’re good to go and can fully utilize our integration.
+If not, you can still benefit from partial integration functionality as long as you have at least one relevant permission.
+For example, having

 channels:read